DominicBreuker/docker_tutorial/1_images_node/README.md

 They must be installed with npm, the node package manager, before we can run the application.
 On our computer, we would call `npm install` to install these dependencies, then `node app.js` to start the app.

+All assets are in the folder `app/static/` and it is a pretty standard bootstrap template for a singe page website.

 To dockerize the app, we must do these things inside the Dockerfile.
 A simple Dockerfile looks like so:
 ```